itf/6s092/courses/IAP19/PS/PS20/content.md

 A breadth-first search that only queues up vertices to be visited can find nearby vertices easily but can't easily compute the distances to these vertices or reconstruct the shortest paths used to reach them.
 To do this, we need to introduce <i>parent pointers</i> to our algorithm.

-In a breadth-first search (as well as in other graph searches), the parent of a vertex is the vertex which immediately preceded it.
+In a breadth-first search (as well as in other graph searches), the parent of a vertex is the vertex which immediately precedes it.
 An example is shown below in which we have just visited vertex $A$.
 The red arrow edges indicate that vertices $B$ and $C$ each point to $A$ as their parent.

 <center>
 <img src="/_static/IAP19/bfs-21.png" height="200"  />
 </center>

 After visiting vertex $B$, we assign it to be the parent of vertices $D$ and $E$.
-Note that we don't assign it to vertex $A$ because $A$ has already been visited, and we don't assign it to vertex $C$ because $C$ already has a parent.
+Note that we don't assign $B$ as the parent of $A$ because $A$ has already been visited, and we don't assign it as the parent of $C$ because $C$ already has a parent.

 <center>
 <img src="/_static/IAP19/bfs-22.png" height="200"  />